oposs/cmk-oposs_smart_error/README.md

-# CheckMK SMART Error Monitoring Plugin
+# CheckMK OPOSS SMART Error Monitoring Plugin

 A comprehensive CheckMK plugin for monitoring SMART error counters on storage devices.
 This plugin collects detailed error statistics from drives and provides threshold-based alerting and graphing.